IanMulvany/brendan-mulvany-photo-archive/LOGBOOK.md

+## 2024-08-17
+Having some success using aider - the llm powered support tool for coding.
+Also noticed that there is no good documentation about my overall thinking and approach about what I am aiming to do.

 ## 2023-12-24
 Retrobatch-2 is definitly the image processing engine that I should use for most of the image processing: https://flyingmeat.com/retrobatch/